zacanger/js-drills/README.md

   keeping [this](https://nodejs.org/api/) open at first.
 * There's a directory of bare Node (no Express/Koa/Hapi/whatever framework) problems.
 * There's a handful of Express drills.
-* The Mongo directory contains some reading material and problems for MongoDB and Mongoose.
 * You'll touch on ES2015 going through these.
 It's time to exercies your Googling skillz!
   * Read up on `let`, `const`, and arrow functions.
   * You may need to upgrade Node.
 I highly recommend using `n` for this.